 1.0 STATEMENT ON SIGNIFICANT ACCOUNTING POLICIES

-This note provides a list of the Singnificant Accounting Policies adopted in the preparation of the financial statement.
+This note provides a list of the Significant Accounting Policies adopted in the preparation of the financial statement.
 These policies have been consistently applied to all the years presented, unless otherwise stated.

 1.1 BASIC FOR PREPARATION OF ACCOUNTS

-The Standalone financial statements of the Company have been prepared in accordance with generally accepted accounting principles in India.
-These financial statements have been prepared to comply in all material respects with the Accounting Standards notified by Companies (Accounting Standards) Rules, 2015, and the relevant provisions of the Companies Act, 1956/2013.
-The standalone financial statements provide comparative information in respect of the corresponding previous year.
+The Standalone Financial Statements have been prepared in accordance with the Indian Accounting Standards (Ind AS) notified under the Companies (Indian Accounting Standards) Rules, 2015 as amended from time to time and presentation requirements of Division II of Schedule III to the Companies Act, 2013.
+The Financial statements provide comparative information in respect of the corresponding previous year.
 The functional currency of the Company is the Indian rupee.
-These standalone financial statements are presented in Indian rupees.
+These financial statements are presented in Indian rupees.
 All amounts have been rounded-off to the nearest thousands, up to two places of decimal, unless otherwise indicated.

 Current versus Non-Current Classification